mcheang20/mcheang20.github.io/blog.md

 ### API, What's That?

 Starting out as a web developer I was first confused with the concept of API's.
 How do web applications able to connect to other sources and access or update data?
-However the more I became familiar working with them, the more I became fascinated.
-Having worked on a few projects I thought it would be interesting to be able connect them to a single application.
+However the more I became familiar working with API's, the more I became fascinated.
+Having worked on a few projects, I thought it would be interesting to connect all of them to a single application.

 The first step was to create a simple rails application.
-I wanted to add a simple authentication system, app registration, and to display data for applications that were connected.
+I wanted to add a simple authentication system, app registration, and display data for applications that were connected.
 To keep it simple, I decided to just track user activity on registered applications.
 I then created the necessary controller and routes for event tracking.
-For the purpose of this project the CSRF protection was ignored.
+For the purpose of this project the CSRF(Cross-Site Request Forgery) protection was ignored.

 The next step was to start tracking client-side events.
 In order to do this I decided to implement a snippet of Javascript code that applications would include.
 This would send an AJAX request to the server-side API creating an event on the server.
 However since were using cross-origin request to create the event, which browsers normally will not allow, a work around is needed.
 This is where cross-origin resource sharing(CORS) comes in.